A frame of slowly changing colour.

 This struggle is a physiological response to visual overstimulation; they eye's response is to try to move the overstimulated area to a fresh area of the retina, which creates frames of the previous colour around the current hue.

-For best results, give it some time and let the eyes defocus.
+For best results, give it some time and let the eyes lose focus.